VFD hero image

 Team Structure

 VFD members are hand picked every year to form an elite team united under two common goals: pushing the boundaries of vertical flight with our own internal research goals, and winning the National Design-Build-Vertical Flight (DBVF) competition hosted by the Vertical Flight Society (VFS).
-While VFD members are divided into four sub-teams, there is a high degree of interdisciplinary collaboration and VFD members become experts in a variety of fields.
+While VFD members are divided into sub-teams, there is a high degree of interdisciplinary collaboration and VFD members become experts in a variety of fields.
 Our team members' renowned blend of ingenuity, dedication, and technical skills allow them to thrive in real-world engineering applications.
 VFD is more than just the world's premier vertical flight design team, it's a hub for the next generation of pioneers in aerospace and aviation.

 STRUCTURES